-Whenever the school becomes concerned that a child's general behaviour is deteriorating, or in the event of exceptionally aggressive or poor behaviour, parents will be contacted by telephone or in writing and, if appropriate, invited to come into the school to discuss concerns.
+Whenever the school becomes concerned that a child's general behaviour is deteriorating, or in the event of exceptionally aggressive or poor behaviour, parents will be contacted by telephone or in writing and, if appropriate, invited to come into the school to discuss concerns

 Your child may be placed on an Individual Behaviour plan.
 This is designed to support and encourage your child.
 Creating these with you allows both families and school to communicate the same messages to children.

 ABCC charts will be used to help manage and rectify poor behaviour.
 These are designed to help staff to understand the communication behind the behaviour.
 Here is an example.

-Antecedent Behaviour Communication Consequence What was happening before the behaviour occurred?
-What was the behaviour?
-After discussing the incident with the child, what does it seem was being communicated?
-Taking all of this into consideration, what is an appropriate consequence?
+Antecedent Behaviour Communication Consequence What was What was the After discussing Taking all of this happening before the behaviour occurred? behaviour? the incident with the child, what does it seem was into consideration, what is an appropriate being communicated? consequence?